Analyze Network Traffic with Network Flows

 - Threat detection support, by quickly detecting threads such as DDoS attacks.

 With ntop it is possible to view the top talkers of a port, check where the data is going, who or what is using the most bandwidth of a port, and which is the most frequent destination address of a port.
 The administrator can also view the data traffic in real time and, for example, examine the most active interfaces and top applications.
-Furthermore, it is also possible to analyse historical traffic data, for example to identify anomalies or trends.
+Furthermore, it is possible to analyze historical traffic data to, for example, identify anomalies or trends.

 The network flow monitoring in ntop also provides administrators with more detailed information on the network’s hosts.
 Various filters in the dashboard allow you to view numerous details for a host, such as traffic, packets, ports, peers or applications.
-In this way it is possible, for example, to use the host information provided by Checkmk to enrich additional details from ntop’s flow monitoring.
+This makes it possible to use the host information provided by Checkmk to enrich additional details from ntop’s flow monitoring.

 For this purpose, each host overview in Checkmk will contain an ntopng icon for viewing the additional flow data from ntop.
 This is made possible by the hardware and software inventory in Checkmk, which can search for interfaces such as ntop’s host view.